-Start with the soil
+Start with Soil

 Before you plant, make sure you are starting off on the right (or organic) foot.
 In any garden, organic or not, soil is perhaps the most important thing.
 Soil delivers necessary nutrients that plants need, usually in the form of microorganisms.
 Choosing a soil rich in organic matter is important because they contain the decayed microorganisms of previous plant life.
 Look for soil like manure, peat moss, or compost (you can create your own compost or purchase pre-made compost at your local garden center).
 Another option is soil premixed with these components.
-A favorite at Patuxent is Bumper Crop®.
+A favorite at Patuxent Nursery is Bumper Crop®.

-Choose the right fertilizer
+Choose the Right Fertilizer

 Fertilizing your plants will help them grow faster and yield a larger, more fruitful crop.
 Organic fertilizers include manure from plant loving animals like cows, or organic fertilizer purchased online or from your local garden center.